 Leanne Geale joined Nestlé S.A. in August 2019 as Executive Vice President and General Counsel, Corporate Governance & Compliance.
 In her role, Leanne Geale oversees the legal and compliance function.
-From 2014 to 2019, Leanne Geale was

-Chief Ethics & Compliance Officer for Royal Dutch Shell plc.
-Former positions at Shell include Associate General Counsel, Heavy Oil and Head of Legal for Shell Canada from 2011 to 2014, Shell Legal Services Coordinator for Royal Dutch Shell plc and its subsidiaries from 2006 to 2011 as well as Senior Solicitor and successively Associate General Counsel, Oil Products from 2003 to 2006.
-Prior to her functions at Shell, she was a Senior Counsel for the Royal Bank of Canada, Senior Counsel and Assistant Secretary for Rio Algom Limited as well as Counsel for Alcan Aluminium Limited in Canada.
+From 2014 to 2019, Leanne Geale was Chief Ethics & Compliance Officer for Royal Dutch Shell plc.
+Former positions at Shell include Associate General Counsel, Heavy Oil and Head of Legal for Shell Canada from 2011 to 2014, Shell Legal Services Coordinator for Royal Dutch Shell plc and its subsidiaries from 2006 to 2011, as well as Senior Solicitor and successively Associate General Counsel, Oil Products from 2003 to 2006.
+Prior to her functions at Shell, she was a Senior Counsel for the Royal Bank of Canada, Senior Counsel and Assistant Secretary for Rio Algom Limited, as well as Counsel for Alcan Aluminium Limited in Canada.

-Leanne Geale is a member of the Management Board of the CEELI Institute, o.p.s, Prague, Czech Republic.
+Leanne Geale is a member of the Board of Holcim Ltd., a member of the Management Board of the CEELI Institute, o.p.s, Prague, Czech Republic, and Treasurer of the Swiss-American Chamber of Commerce.